-Visiting Dian Fossey Tombs – Dian Fossey Hike at only $ 75
+Visiting Dian Fossey Tombs – Dian Fossey Grave Hike at only $ 75

 Visiting the final resting of the woman who dedicated and sacrificed her life to protecting the mountain gorillas is one of the activities undertaken during gorilla safaris in Rwanda.
-Dian Fossey was an American primatologist who embarked on mountain gorilla studies from 1967 until her death in 1985.
+Dian Fossey was an American primatologist who embarked on mountain gorilla studies from 1967 until she died in 1985.

 Dian Fossey Tombs